clstaudt/uvdemo-workbench/README.md

 ```

 This will:
-- Install all dependencies (including uvtest as an editable dependency)
+- Install all dependencies (including uvdemo as an editable dependency)
 - Configure nbdime for better notebook diff and merge operations

 ### Alternative (without just)